backstage-technical-services/hub/docs/contributing/Development Workflow.md

    * **Quality Assurance (QA):** This is performed after the Pull Request is approved and merged and simply verifies that the work does resolve the ticket without adversely affecting the rest of the site.
-For most tickets with a code coverage of tests, this is a very quick check to ensure that the new code deploys successfully.
+For most tickets with a good coverage of tests, this is a very quick check to ensure that the new code deploys successfully.

 6. **Released**

    Once a ticket passes QA it is ready to be released!
 Anyone with access to the CI/CD workflow can perform this process.

 ## Workflow